Shooting Evita and Stuart’s Edinburgh Zoo wedding was probably one of the best wedding days we have had the pleasure to photograph.

-Jonathon and I created detailed photos of the downstairs Geddes and Gillespie Suite that were set for the wedding breakfast.
-Evita and Stuart had a Halloween themed wedding reception.
+Jonathon and I created detailed photos of the downstairs Geddes and Gillespie Suite set for the wedding breakfast.
+Evita and Stuart had a Halloween-themed wedding reception.
 And when we say there was a Halloween theme, they didn’t hold back!
-A step away from the norm, but such a refreshing change and a joy to see.
+A step away from the norm but a refreshing change and a joy to see.

 Before being called for dinner, Evita and Stuart had a traditional receiving line.
 With no ‘formal’ speeches, our beautiful bride Evita said a few heartfelt words, thanking her wedding guests for being with them on their special day and how much it meant to her and Stuart.

-There’s really only one thing to say about our newly-weds’ first dance, and that it was excellent, superbly choreographed and lots of fun.
+There’s only one thing to say about our newlyweds’ first dance: it was excellent, superbly choreographed and lots of fun.
 Hands down one of the best first dances we have ever seen!
-Oh my goodness what a pair of movers!
-There’s no other way in saying it, Evita just went for it went, she was sexy and sassy and didn’t hold back.
+Oh my goodness, what a pair of movers!
+There’s no other way to say it, Evita just went for it.
+She was sexy and sassy and didn’t hold back.
 Stuart, at one point, looked like he had had enough and was walking off the dance floor, then the DJ cut from one song to the next, and all hell broke loose!
 Cue lots of ‘air-guitar’ and ‘head-banging’!
-It was absolutely brilliant, and everybody loved it!
+It was brilliant, and everybody loved it!
 What a great photo opportunity for everyone.

-The way the happy couple looked at each other, the way they danced together was fantastic, and they totally rocked.
-As guests cheered and clapped, laughed and cried our newlyweds got lost with each other, together, in their special moment.
+The way the happy couple looked at each other and how they danced together was fantastic, and they rocked.
+As guests cheered and clapped, laughed and cried, our newlyweds got lost with each other in their special moment.